 In Virginia and across the country, school districts have a rapidly growing population of English learners, and there's a shortage of teachers with the training and experience to meet their needs.

-W&M offers two options for students interested in pursuing ESL education training: a stand-alone M.A.Ed. in Curriculum & Instruction with an emphasis in ESL/Bilingual Education, and an add-on ESL endorsement for students pursuing our initial licensure programs in elementary, secondary and special education (resulting in a dual endorsement).
+W&M offers two options for students interested in pursuing ESL education training: a stand-alone M.A.Ed. in Curriculum & Instruction with a concentration in ESL/Bilingual Education, and an add-on ESL endorsement for students pursuing our initial licensure programs in elementary, secondary and special education (resulting in a dual endorsement).

 ESL Dual Endorsement